 - Assistance with dressing or choosing proper clothing

 - Ongoing contact with psychiatrist or medical doctor or housing coordinator or client's social worker

 *Services are based on needs of the individual client and are determined by the client's social worker.

 The provider must have a responsible, reliable backup, at least one maybe more, who can come into your home and stay with the clients in your absence.
 The backup may also be contacted if there is an emergency with a client and the provider cannot be reached.
 The backup(s) must also undergo a criminal clearance.

 Three references are required.
 If the provider is employed, one of the references must be a professional reference.
-You may use friends, neighbors or clergy members but no relatives.
+The provider may use friends, neighbors or clergy members, but no relatives.

-Several mandatory trainings are required by the Baltimore County Department of Social Services, to include:
+Several mandatory trainings are required by the Baltimore County Department of Social Services.